 A: Be prepared to adjust your labor rates based on multiple changeable factors.

+This is the next important question you need to ask when you’re figuring out how to price a job in construction.
 Take into consideration your own skill level and how long it would take you to complete a task under ideal conditions.
 From there, you can determine the labor rates of your crew.

 If you have expert laborers with many more years of experience than yourself, you can expect them to take less time to complete a task (but also that you pay them higher wages for that expertise – to determine salary, examine job postings in your area and ask other contractors).